Raktha Gulabi

-Raktha Gulabi is a 2021 Indian Kannada film written and directed by Rabi Machinekad.
-The film is produced under the banner of Machinekad Films.
-It features Vikramadithya and Shivani in the lead roles.
+Raktha Gulabi is a 2021 Indian Kannada-language film written and directed by Rabi Machinekad, and produced by Machinekad Films.
+It stars Vikramadithya and Shivani.
 The supporting cast includes Maanika Gn, Ramu, Bharath Raj and Vinod Kumar.
 Prajoth D’Sa composed the music and the cinematography is by Raavanan.

-Raktha Gulabi is the First movie to enter Limca Book of Records and Asia Book of Records for being shot in single take, the film that has been shot in just two hours and eight minutes in a single take without any cuts.
+Raktha Gulabi is the first film to enter the Limca Book of Records and Asia Book of Records for being shot in a single take; the film was shot in two hours and eight minutes in a single take without any cuts.